jakemcc/jakemccrary.com/source/_posts/2021-09-01-tests-can-act-as-living-documentation.markdown

 ---
 layout: post
-title: "Tests are documentation"
+title: "Tests are living documentation"
 date: 2021-09-01 20:04:08 -0500
 comments: true
 published: false
 description: PUT SUMMARY HERE
-keywords: 'csv, keywords, here'
+keywords: testing
 categories:
+- testing
 ---

-The tests targeting the software you care about can serve different purposes.
+Tests can serve many purposes.

-Some tests help guide your design.

-Other tests might act as guardrails.
-They provide feedback that code works as expected.
-They break if you make a mistake while refactoring.
+You might write tests as a way of driving the design of your software.

-You might write another test to protect against a bug from being reintroduced.
+Another test might be written in response to a bug being discovered and act as a guardrail preventing that bug from being reintroduced.

-There are also exploratory tests.
-A collegue might write some tests while exploring the functionality of a piece of code.
-Tests you might write to help you better understand the behavior of some code.
+Tests can be used to confirm you haven't changed behavior through refactoring.

-Tests can also serve as documentation.
+Tests can also be used as documentation.
-They show how a piece of code behaves under certain conditions with certain inputs.

-Below is an example function you might come across in a codebase.
+Assuming the tests are frequently ran, tests-as-documentation benefit from never being out of sync with the code.

+Tests can also be used to let you know when non-executable documentation needs to change.
+For example, take the following sketch of a Clojure function:

 ```clojure
 (defn confobulate